ArPiRobot/arpirobot.github.io/docs/devs/wifidebug.md

 While there are other problems that can cause these issues WiFi is a common one.
 WiFi-related problems can be caused by many things including

-- The distance between the robot and the
+- The distance between the robot and the computer
 - The other WiFi networks in your area
 - The WiFi adapter on your PC or WiFi settings on your PC
 - The WiFi adapter/settings on the Raspberry Pi